 You can leave most of the fields on your author page blank.
 It will look best if you upload a photo, fill in the author role (use “Multimedia Journalist” unless you have another title) short bio and add your email and Twitter accounts.

+There will be a red SITE: message that pops up, that’s fine.
 Scroll to the bottom of the page and hit Save to save your new profile, then return to the Arc home page.